FernandoRodriguezP/DailyMarketPriceForecast/README.md

 It is necessary to make some transformations in the datasets in order to implement the desired Machine Learning model.<br>
 As the dataset related to bank holidays has daily frequency, the information must be converted to hourly frequency in order to make a merge with the rest of the datasets.
 In addition, four series related to the dates (*"Hora"*, *"Dia"*, *"Mes"*, and *"Dia semana"*) will be created to analyze the contribution of these variables to the model.<br>
 On the other hand, the ESIOS information comes from different files, so it must be combined in a single DataFrame whose variables will be the date in hourly format and also each of the indicators used in ESIOS.<br>
 Once the preprocessing of the data is finished, it must be analyzed if there are outliers in the dataset.
-It is observed that there are only outliers in two series of the complete DataFrame (0.97% and 4.45% with respect to the total number of samples in the series, respectively).<br>
+It is observed that there are only outliers in two series of the complete DataFrame (0.97% and 4.45% with respect to the total number of samples in each serie, respectively).<br>

 ## Technologies